scottjehl/Respond/README.md

 Some notes to keep in mind:

-- This script's focus is purposely very narrow: only min-width and max-width media queries (along with their media type) are translated to non-supporting browsers.
+- This script's focus is purposely very narrow: only min-width and max-width media queries and media types (screen, print, etc) are translated to non-supporting browsers.
 I wanted to keep things simple for filesize, maintenance, and performance, so I've intentionally limited support to queries that are essential to building a mobile-first responsive design.
 In the future, I may rework things a bit to include a hook for patching-in additional media query features - stay tuned!

 - Browsers that natively support CSS3 Media Queries are opted-out of running this script as quickly as possible.
 In testing for support, I immediately pass browsers that support the window.matchMedia API (such as recent Chrome releases), and Internet Explorer 9+.
 Internet Explorer 8 and under are immediately flagged for failed media query support.
 All other browsers are subjected to a quick feature test to determine whether they support media queries or not before proceeding to run the script.